hkaj/reverse_proxy/README.md

 # Use it

+- create a `web` docker network (or rename the network in docker-compose.yaml): `docker network create web`
+- in this repo's folder, run: `mkdir acme && touch acme/acme.json && chmod 600 acme/acme.json  # create an acme.json file where letsencrypt certs will be stored`
 - `htdigest -c ht.digest traefik $USERNAME # you will be prompted for a new password`
-- fill the `web.auth.digest` section in traefik.toml with the result of `cat ht.digest`.
+- fill the `auth.digest` section in traefik.toml with the result of `cat ht.digest`.
 Traefik *will not start* without this step
 - `ADMIN_PORT=...
 DOCKER_DOMAIN=...
 ACME_EMAIL=... docker-compose up -d`